 Can a life insurance company tell me to take a genetic test?

 In theory, the answer would be yes.
-However, because of the current expense of the test, we don’t know of any insurance company who does.
+However, because of the current expense of the test, we don’t know of any insurance company that does.
 This does not mean it will not happen down the road should the cost for genetic testing substantially decrease.